harvester/docs/docs/rancher/cloud-provider.md

   ![](assets/health-check.png)

-Alternatively, you can speficy the parameters by adding annotations to the service manually.
+Alternatively, you can specify the parameters by adding annotations to the service manually.
 The following annotations are supported:

 | Annotation Key | Value Type | Required | Description |
 |:---|:---|:---|:---|